iwoork/homeforpup/docs/features/PUPPY_KENNEL_INTEGRATION_SUMMARY.md

 - ✅ API endpoints created in both apps

 ## Next Steps
-1. Test the new `/browse-new` page in the adopter app
+1. Test the new `/browse-new` page in the dog-parent app
 2. Replace the old `/browse` page with the new implementation
 3. Add the shared components to the breeder app where needed
 4. Add price field to the Dog model for accurate pricing